 Update your driver’s license, car registration, and voter registration In Iowa, you can do most of this very quickly, but don’t let it slide or you’ll get a nasty surprise in the near future – this should be done within a month of the move.

-A bonus tip: send out your new contact information This is a great way to touch base with a lot of people.
+A bonus tip: send out your new contact information This is a great way to.
 My wife and I are going to make a brief one page announcement to send out to basically everyone on our holiday card list, which will include some pictures of the house, our new address, and so on.